-Join Ben Long for an in-depth discussion in this video Manually selecting a focus point, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Manually selecting a focus point, part of Canon 60D Essential Training.

 When you look at a scene, you usually take it for granted that out of the whole vast view that you can perceive, you automatically choose one place to focus on.
 Your camera's autofocus mechanism has to do the same thing.
 It needs to focus at one particular distance in your scene.
 Ideally, you want that distance to be on your subject.
 Your camera includes a number of focus points spread around its field of view.
 By default, it automatically tries to identify which one of those points is sitting on the subject of your scene, but there will be times when you'll need to override that automatic mechanism, because it will have chosen the wrong point.

 So you'll need to manually choose a focus point yourself, to force the camera to focus to a particular place.
 If you don't understand all this focus point stuff, check out Foundations of Photography: Exposure.
 To select a focus point, you press this button right here on the back of the camera.
 I know it's this button right here, because of this icon right here, which is supposed to look like a little viewfinder full of focus points.
 Now, don't get confused, because this icon that's supposed to look like a little viewfinder full of focus points looks a lot like this icon back here, which is actually supposed to look like a thumbnail view of a whole bunch of images, a grid of images.